 ‘He said he didn’t come.’
 (Skinner 1979: 150)

-(3) ani aci aɦari pangwa
+c. ani aci aɦari pangwa

 one.CONT.ASSC guinea-corn inside corn-bin

 ‘There is guinea corn in the bin.’
 (Skinner 1979: 102)

 It should be noted that ani and wa occur at opposite ends of the phrase.
 The distance of the verbal negator from the existential predicate suggests the separate functional domains of negation and existential predication, making the frequency of Type A understandable.